Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 ## Overview

-OAuth 2.0 is a universal authoriztion framework.
+OAuth 2.0 is a universal authorization framework.
 It allows users to grant third-party access to their sensitive data with proper authentication.
 This is useful for developers who would like to access data from Spotify users.

 This guide teaches REST-familiar developers how to authenticate with the Spotify Web API using OAuth 2.0.

-Specifically, this guide covers the complete capabilities of two endpoints:
+Specifically, this guide covers the Authorization Code Flow of two endpoints:

 1. ``https://accounts.spotify.com/authorize`` - Redirect the User to Spotify's Login for Authorization